AlGepe/OmniSnippets_JS/docs/generalTips/semrush/keywordMagicTool/intro.rst

   :alt: shows the most interesting buttons for keywords research and new calculators ideas
   :align: center

-    The main view of the SEMrush as for June, 2021.
+    The main view of the SEMrush dashboard as for June, 2021.

+In Omni Calculator, we use SEMrush for the United States only and assume other languages to have similar corresponding keywords' traffic.
+SEMrush offers at least three features that might be helpful for calculatorians:

+- **Keyword Overview** - the detailed analysis of a single keyword.
+The most important metric is **volume** which is the average number of monthly searches.
+You can quickly access it using the top search bar.
+- **Keyword Magic Tool** - the analysis and search engine for keywords.
+That's the best way to find keywords for certain calculators.
+- **Keyword Gap** -

+TIP

 .. toctree::
     :maxdepth: 2